-- First, one must be a U.S. citizen or have permanent resident (resident–alien) status.
+- Student must be a U.S. citizen or have permanent resident (resident–alien) status.

-- Second, a student with non–resident parents must prove independence from his or her parents.
+- Student with non–resident parents must prove independence from his or her parents.

-- Third, you must declare your intention to become a legal resident of the state by obtaining documents such as a Washington driver's license, vehicle registration, or voter registration.
+- Student must declare intention to become a legal resident of the state by obtaining the following documents: a Washington driver's license, vehicle registration, and voter registration.

-- In the case of a person applying as an independent student, demonstration of sufficient income to prove a claim of independence.
+- An independent student must demonstrate sufficient income to prove a claim of independence.

 - Registration with the Selective Service in Washington a full year prior to application.

-- Purchase of a residence in Washington a full year prior to application.
+- Purchase of a home in Washington State a full year prior to application.